eBay/Muse/muse-site/docs/05 - third-party-plugins/03 - muse-lib-react.md

 So, with extension point `routerProps` and the meta option `routerType` you are actually able to custmize the router behavior.

 ## Shared modules
+All shared modules in a lib plugins use fixed version in `package.json`.
+So when the lib plugin is installed as dependency it will install same versions.

 ```json
 "@babel/core": "7.20.5",